How to Disable WebRTC in Seconds in 2021 (Step-by-Step Guide)

 All you have to do to enable it is click “Add to Chrome,” then click “Add extension” in the dialogue box that opens.
 WebRTC Control will install automatically and Chrome will open a new page that includes some additional information about the browser extension.

-You can read up on the extension or you can right-click on its icon in the upper-right corner of the browser in order to change its options.
-But all you need to do is ensure that the icon is blue.
+You can read up on the extension or you can right-click on the extension icon in the upper-right corner of the browser in order to change its options.
+But all you need to do is ensure that the icon has a blue circle around it.
 That means WebRTC Control is enabled and is doing its job.
-Left-clicking on it will turn the icon grey and disable the extension in case you need to open a direct connection with another server.

 Disabling WebRTC in Firefox

 On the spreadsheet-style page that opens, type “media.peerconnection.enabled” in the search field.
-That term should now be the only thing that appears under “Preference Name.”
+That term should now be the only thing that appears on the site.
 On the right side of that row, under “Value,” it will say “true” if WebRTC is enabled.

 To disable it, all you need to do is double-click anywhere on the row and change the value to “false.”